RetroDECK/ES-DE/USERGUIDE-DEV.md

 gc
 ```

-The primary use of this file is to see which RetroArch core the system needs, which you will have to install manually from inside the RetroArch user interface.
-Also the supported file extensions can be quite useful to know.
+This file is not needed to run ES-DE, it's only a convenience to easily see which emulators and file extensions are supported per system.

 In addition to this, a file named systems.txt will be created in the root of the ROMs directory which shows the mapping between the directory names and the full system names.